Donald J. Boudreaux

-Donald Joseph Boudreaux (born September 10, 1958) is an American economist, author, professor, and co-director of the Program on the American Economy and Globalization at the Mercatus Center at George Mason University in Fairfax, Virginia.
+Donald Joseph Boudreaux (born September 10, 1958) is a libertarian American economist, author, professor, and co-director of the Program on the American Economy and Globalization at the Mercatus Center at George Mason University in Fairfax, Virginia.

 Early life and education

-Boudreaux received a Ph.D. in economics from Auburn University in 1986 with a thesis on "Contracting, Organization, and Monetary Instability: Studies in the Theory of the Firm."
+Boudreaux received a Ph.D. in economics from Auburn University in 1986 with a thesis on "Contracting, Organization, and Monetary Instability: Studies in the Theory of the Firm".
 He received a J.D. from the University of Virginia School of Law in 1992.

 Academic career

 Boudreaux was an assistant professor of economics at George Mason University, from 1985 to 1989.
 He was an associate professor of legal studies and economics at Clemson University, from 1992 to 1997, and president of the Foundation for Economic Education, from 1997 to 2001.
 He is now professor of economics at George Mason University, where he served as chairman of the economics department, from 2001 to 2009.

-During the spring 1996 semester, he was an Olin Visiting Fellow in Law and Economics at Cornell University Law School.
-Boudreaux is an adjunct scholar at the Cato Institute, a Washington, D.C.-based think tank.
+During the spring 1996 semester, he was an Olin Visiting Fellow in Law and Economics at Cornell Law School.
+Boudreaux is an adjunct scholar at the Cato Institute, a Washington, D.C.–based think tank.

 Writings

 He is the author of the 2007 and 2012 books Globalization and Hypocrites and Half-Wits, respectively.

-He contributes a column twice a month to the Pittsburgh Tribune-Review and contributes to the Cafe Hayek blog.
+He regularly contributes a column to the Pittsburgh Tribune-Review and contributes to the Cafe Hayek blog.

+Quotes

+"Economics the social science of how society get along with each other."